meilisearch/specifications/text/0119-instance-options.md

 - Redo the command-line to create a more interactive CLI
 - Autocomplete for the options when using the Meilisearch CLI
-- Minimal requirement when setting the master key, for example, a minimal number of characters